TexasInstruments/edgeai-tensorlab/README.md

-# Accuracy Benchmark for Jacinto 7
+# Jacinto-AI-Benchmark

+This repository provides a collection of scripts for various image recognition tasks such as classification, segmentation and detection.
+Scripts are provided for Model Import/Calibration, Inference and Accuracy benchmarking of Deep Neural Networks.

+#### Notice
+This repository is part of Jacinto-AI-DevKit, which is a collection of repositories providing Training & Quantization scripts, Model Zoo and Accuracy Benchmarks.
+If you have not visited the landing page of [**Jacinto-AI-Devkit**](https://github.com/TexasInstruments/jacinto-ai-devkit) please do so before attempting to use this repository.

 ## Introduction
-This repository provides scripts for Accuracy benchmarking for TIDL.
-Open source runtime front ends of TIDL such as TVM-DLR and TFLRT (TFLite Runtime) are supported.
+Deep Neural Networks (a.k.a.
+DNNs or Deep Learning Models or simply models) can be run on our SoCs using RTOS SDK for Jacinto 7 (PROCESSOR-SDK-RTOS-J721E).
+It can be downloaded from the page for Processor SDK for Jacinto 7 TDA4x a.k.a. **[PROCESSOR-SDK-J721E](https://www.ti.com/tool/PROCESSOR-SDK-J721E)**.

+RTOS SDK for Jacinto 7 TDA4x provides TI Deep Learning Library (TIDL), which is an optimized library that can run DNNs on our SoCs.
+TIDL provides several familiar interfaces for model inference - such as onnxruntime, tflite_runtime, tvm/dlr - apart from its own native interface.
+All these runtimes that are provided as part of TIDL have extensions on top of public domain runtimes that allow us to offload model execution into our high performance C7x+MMA DSP.
+For more information how to obtain and use these runtimes, please go through the TIDL documentation in the RTOS SDK.
+The documentation of TIDL can be seen if you click on the "SDK Documentation" link in the download page for [PROCESSOR-SDK-RTOS-J721E)](https://www.ti.com/tool/download/PROCESSOR-SDK-RTOS-J721E)

+Getting the correct functionality and accuracy with Deep Learning Models is not easy.
+Several aspects such as dataset loading, pre and post processing operations have to be matched to that of the original training framework to get meaningful functionality and accuracy.
+There is much difference in these operations across various popular models and much effort is required to match that functionality. **In this repository, we provide high level scripts that help to do inference and accuracy benchmarking on our platform easily, with just a few lines of Python code.** Aspects such dataset loading, pre and post processing as taken care for several popular models.

+**Important Note**: This repository is being made available for experimentation, analysis and research - this is not meant for deployment in production.
+We do not own the datasets that are used to train or evaluate the models used in this benchmark and some of these datasets have restrictions on how they can be used.

+## Components of this repository
+This repository is generic and can be used with a variety of runtimes and models supported by TIDL.
+This repository contains several parts:<br>
+- [jai_benchmark](./jai_benchmark): Core scritps for core import/calibration, inference and accuracy benchmark scripts provided as a python package (that can be imported using: import jai_benchmark or using: from jai_benchmark import *)<br>
+- [scripts](./scripts): these are the top level scripts - to import/calibrate models, to infer and do accuracy benchmark, to collect accuracy report and to package the generate artifacts.<br>

 ## Requirements
-- Models used for this benchmark are provided in the repository [Jacinto-AI-ModelZoo](https://bitbucket.itg.ti.com/projects/JACINTO-AI/repos/jacinto-ai-modelzoo/browse).
-Please clone that repository into the same parent folder where this repository is cloned.
+#### Environment
-- We have tested this on Ubuntu 18.04 PC with Anaconda Python 3.6.
+We have tested this on Ubuntu 18.04 PC with Anaconda Python 3.6.
 This is the recommended environment.
+Create a Python 3.6 environment if you don't have it and activate it.

+#### Requirement: PROCESSOR-SDK-RTOS-J721E
-- This package does accuracy benchmarking for Jacinto 7 family of devices using TIDL and its open source front ends.
-RTOS SDK for Jacinto 7 is required to run this package.
-Please visit [Processor SDK for Jacinto 7 TDA4x](https://www.ti.com/tool/PROCESSOR-SDK-J721E) and from there navigate to [RTOS SDK for Jacinto 7 TDA4x](https://www.ti.com/tool/download/PROCESSOR-SDK-RTOS-J721E) to download and untar/extract the RTOS SDK on your Ubuntu desktop machine.
+As explained earlier, RTOS SDK for Jacinto 7 is required to run this package.
+Please visit the links given above to download and untar/extract the RTOS SDK on your Ubuntu desktop machine.

-- After extracting, follow the instructions in the RTOS package to download the dependencies required for it.
-Especially the following 3 steps:
+After extracting, follow the instructions in the RTOS package to download the dependencies required for it.
+Especially the following 3 steps are required:<br>
-- (1) Install PSDK-RTOS dependencies - some of those dependencies are required in this benchmark code as well - especially graphviz and gcc-arm: Change directory to psdk_rtos/scripts inside the extracted SDK and run setup_psdk_rtos.sh
+- (1) Install PSDK-RTOS dependencies - especially graphviz and gcc-arm: Change directory to **psdk_rtos/scripts** inside the extracted SDK and run **setup_psdk_rtos.sh**<br>
 - (2) In the extracted SDK, change directory to tidl folder (it has the form tidl_j7_xx_xx_xx_xx).
-Inside the tidl folder, change directory to ti_dl/test/tvm-dlr and run prepare_model_compliation_env.sh to install TVM Deep Learning compiler, DLR Deep Learning Runtime and their dependencies.
-In our SDK, we have support to use TVM+DLR to offload part of the graph into the underlying TIDL backend running on the C7x+MMA DSP, while keeping the unsupported layers running on the main ARM processor.
+Inside the tidl folder, change directory to **ti_dl/test/tvm-dlr** and run **prepare_model_compliation_env.sh** to install TVM Deep Learning compiler, DLR Deep Learning Runtime and their dependencies.
+In our SDK, we have support to use TVM+DLR to offload part of the graph into the underlying TIDL backend running on the C7x+MMA DSP, while keeping the unsupported layers running on the main ARM processor. <br>
-- (3) Inside the tidl folder, change directory to ti_dl/test/tflrt and run prepare_model_compliation_env.sh to install TFLite Runtime and its dependencies.
-In our SDK, we have support to use TFLite Runtime to offload part of the graph into the underlying TIDL backend running on the C7x+MMA DSP, while keeping the unsupported layers running on the main ARM processor.
+- (3) Inside the tidl folder, change directory to **ti_dl/test/tflrt** and run **prepare_model_compliation_env.sh** to install TFLite Runtime and its dependencies.
+In our SDK, we have support to use TFLite Runtime to offload part of the graph into the underlying TIDL backend running on the C7x+MMA DSP, while keeping the unsupported layers running on the main ARM processor.<br>

+Please also read the details below for obtaining teh ModelZoo and Datasets - these are also required to do the benchmarking.

+#### Requirement: ModelZoo
+Models and config files that are used in this benchmark are provided in another repository called **[Jacinto-AI-ModelZoo](https://bitbucket.itg.ti.com/projects/JACINTO-AI/repos/jacinto-ai-modelzoo/browse)**.
+Please see the documentation of that repository to understand how to clone it.
+After cloning, jacinto-ai-benchmark and jacinto-ai-modelzoo must be inside the same parent folder for the default settings to work.

+Please clone that repository to use it.
+That repository uses git-lfs, so please install git-lfs before cloning.
+After cloning, **jacinto-ai-benchmark** and **jacinto-ai-modelzoo** must be in the same parent folder.

+The models are located in the folder [models](https://bitbucket.itg.ti.com/projects/JACINTO-AI/repos/jacinto-ai-modelzoo/browse/models)

+The config files for those models are located in the folder [configs](https://bitbucket.itg.ti.com/projects/JACINTO-AI/repos/jacinto-ai-modelzoo/browse/configs)

+#### Requirement: Datasets
+This benchmark code can use several datasets.
+In fact, the design of this code is flexible to add support for additional datasets easily.

+We already have support to download several of these datasets automatically - but this may not always work because the source URLs may change.
+For example the ImageNet download URL has changed recently and the automatic download no longer works.

+If you start the download and interrupt it in between, the datasets may be partially downloaded and it can lead to unexpected failures.
+If the download of a dataset is interrupted in between, delete that dataset folder manually to start over.

+Also, the download may take several hours even with a good internet connection.

+Because of all these reasons **it is a good idea to download datasets manually (especially ImageNet) ane make it available at the expected locations.** To make the datasets manually available, they should be placed at the locations specified for each dataset - if you have the datasets stored somewhere else, create symbolic links as necessary.

+The following link explains how to **[Obtain Datasets](./docs/datasets.md)** for benchmarking.

 ## Installation Instructions
-This package can be installed by:
+After cloning this repository, install it as a Python package by running:
 ```
 ./setup.sh
 ```

-Open the file run_benchmarks.sh and see the shell variables PSDK_BASE_PATH and TIDL_BASE_PATH being defined.
-Change these paths appropriately to reflect what is in your PC, if needed.
+Open the shell scripts that starts the actual benchmarking [run_benchmarks.sh](./run_benchmarks.sh), [tutorials](./tutorials) and see the environment variables **PSDK_BASE_PATH** and **TIDL_BASE_PATH** being defined.
+Change these paths appropriately to reflect what is in your PC.

-Once installed, the **jacinto-ai-benchmark** will be a available as a package in your Python environment.
+Once installed, the **jai_benchmark** will be a available as a package in your Python environment.
 It can be imported just like any other Python package in a Python script:<br>
 ```
-import jacinto_ai_benchmark
+import jai_benchmark
 ```
 or
 ```
-from jacinto_ai_benchmark import *
+from jai_benchmark import *
 ```

-## Datasets
-This benchmark uses several datasets.
-They should be available at the following locations - if you have the datasets stored somewhere else, create the symbolic links as necessary:
-- ImageNet dataset validation split should be available in the path *dependencies/datasets/imagenet/val* and a text file describing the list of images and the corresponding ground truth classes must be available in *dependencies/datasets/imagenet/val.txt*
-- Cityscapes dataset should be available in the path *dependencies/datasets/cityscpaes* - we use only the validation split - which should be in the folders *dependencies/datasets/cityscpaes/cityscapes/leftImg8bit/val* and *dependencies/datasets/cityscpaes/cityscapes/gtFine/val*
-- COCO dataset should be available in the path *dependencies/datasets/coco* especially the folders *dependencies/datasets/coco/val2017* and *dependencies/datasets/coco/annotations*
-- ADE20K dataset should be available in the path *dependencies/datasets/ADEChallengeData2016*
-- PascalVOC2012 dataset should be available in the path *dependencies/datasets/VOCdevkit/VOC2012*

-We have support to support to download several of these datasets automatically - but the download will take several hours even with a good internet connection - that's why it's important to make the datasets available at the above locations to avoid that download - if you have them already.

-It you start the download and interrupt it in between, the datasets may be partially downloaded and it can lead to unexpected failures.
-If the download of a dataset is interrupted in between, delete that dataset folder manually to start over.

-Important Note: If you wish to do benchmarking using only one or some of the datasets above, that dataset(s) can be specified in the yaml file in the parameter dataset_loading.
-See the help for dataset_loading in the yaml file for more information.

 ## Usage

-#### Tutorial
-- Samples Jupyter Notebook tutorials are in [tutorials](./tutorials)
-- Start the Jupyter Notebook by running [./run_tutorials.sh](./run_tutorials.sh) and then select a notebook to open the tutorial.
-- Notice how we use settings to limit the benchmark only to a couple of networks and only the 'imagenet' dataset.
-This kind of limiting helps you to focus on the networks and datasets that you are interested in.
-- Run that example benchmarking by running the the cells.

 #### Accuracy Benchmarking
-- Accuracy benchmark can be done by running [run_benchmarks.sh](./run_benchmarks.sh)
+Accuracy benchmark can be done by running [run_benchmarks.sh](./run_benchmarks.sh)

-- [run_benchmarks.sh](../run_benchmarks.sh) sets up some environment variables then runs the benchmark code provided in [scripts/benchmark_accuracy.py](./scripts/benchmark_accuracy.py) using the settings defined in [accuracy_minimal_pc.yaml](accuracy_minimal_pc.yaml) - this is to run a sample benchmark on PC.
+[run_benchmarks.sh](../run_benchmarks.sh) sets up some environment variables and then runs the benchmark code provided in [scripts/benchmark_accuracy.py](./scripts/benchmark_accuracy.py) using one of the yaml settings files.

+For full fledged benchmarking on pc, you can use the yaml file [accuracy_import_infer_pc.yaml](./accuracy_import_infer_pc.yaml)

-- Change the yaml settings file appropriately to run on J7 EVM. [accuracy_import_for_j7.yaml](./accuracy_import_for_j7.yaml) can be used to run the import/calibration of the models on PC, but targeted for the J7 platform.
-This will create the imported/calibrated artifacts corresponding to the models.
-Finally [accuracy_infer_on_j7.yaml](./accuracy_infer_on_j7.yaml) can be used when running the benchmark on the J7 EVM (this step will use the imported/calibrated artifacts).
+Change the yaml settings file appropriately to run on J7 EVM. [accuracy_import_for_j7.yaml](./accuracy_import_for_j7.yaml) can be used to run the import/calibration of the models on PC, but targeted for the J7 platform.
+This will create the imported artifacts corresponding to the models in the folder specified as work_dir in the benchmark script.

+Finally [accuracy_infer_on_j7.yaml](./accuracy_infer_on_j7.yaml) can be used when running the benchmark on the J7 EVM.
+This step will need the folder containing imported artifacts - so copy them over to the EVM or mount that folder via NFS.

-- By default, the accuracy benchmark script uses our pre-defined models, defined in [jacinto_ai_benchmark/configs](./jacinto_ai_benchmark/configs).
+By default, the accuracy benchmark script uses our pre-defined models and configs, provided in [examples](./examples) folder.

+If you would like to use the models and configs provided in jacinto-ai-modelzoo, please change the configs_path and modelzoo_path to that location, as shown in [run_benchmarks.sh](../run_benchmarks.sh)

-- If you would like to do accuracy benchmark for your own custom model, then please look at the example given in [scripts/custom_example.py](./scripts/custom_example.py).
+If you would like to do accuracy benchmark for your own custom model, then please look at the example given in [scripts/benchmark_custom.py](./scripts/benchmark_custom.py).

+#### Generate report
+A CSV report containing all your benchmarking resutls can be generated by running [scripts/generate_report.py](./scripts/generate_report.py)

+#### Package artifacts
+The original artifacts folder contains several files that are generated during import/calibration.
+Only some of the files are needed for final inference.
+The artifacts and models can be packaged for sharing by running [scripts/package_artifacts.py](./scripts/package_artifacts.py)

+#### Custom models and configs
+It is easy to benchmark your own models and configs using this repository.
+Please see the example provided in [scripts/benchmark_custom.py](./scripts/benchmark_custom.py)

 ## LICENSE